Barcelona Long Term Accommodation

 The site gives an extensive search facility, you can search by rental price, district, size of apartment, etc. You can include variants such as central heating or atico apartment.
 This site is used by many small independent estate agents (fincas) to advertise their flats for rent, many of which you won’t find elsewhere.

 Flats advertised here are aimed at Spanish nationals rather than tourists, so prices tend to be a little lower.
-I found my current flat using this site.
+I found one of the flats I rented in the past via this site.

 Facebook has some good expat groups where lots of information is shared, including long term rentals.
 It’s a good idea to join these groups to get notifications.